mgear2/undervoid/README.md

 ### Known Issues

 * general screentearing: some monitors exhibit screen tearing when moving around.
 Research suggests this is largely a pygame issue.
-Considering a switch to the godot engine, which would solve this issue.
 * somewhat rare: the player spawns into a level a few tiles away from where they are supposed to and gets stuck in a wall, requiring a game restart.

 ## Acknowledgements  <a name="ack"></a>